UBC-MDS/EDAhelper/CONDUCT.md

 ## Our Responsibilities

+Our team members are committed to ensuring an inclusive environment and addressing any behaviour that does not align with the Code of Conduct.
+Our team members currently include:
+    - Rowan Sivanandam
+    - Steven Leung
+    - Vera Cui
+    - Jennifer Hoang

-Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+We as project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.

 Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

 ## Scope

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
-Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Examples of representing a project or community include communications on Github, Slack, other social media accounts, or acting as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

 ## Enforcement